Atasi Corporation: Atasi 3000 series

 On August 16, 1982, Atasi announced the 3000 series of 5 1/4-inch hard disk drives.
 There were initially three models available, the 3020 (20 MB), 3033 (33 MB), and 3046 (46 MB).
 The 3020 had two disk platters, while the 3033 had three and the 3046 had four.
 They used the ST-506 interface, which was considered the industry standard at the time after its release in 1980.
 The 3020 would cost $1470 upon release and the 3033 cost $1800.
 The Atasi 3000 drives were expected to be in final production by early 1983.

 The 3000 series had a 30-60 ms access time, which was something previously only seen in bigger 8 and 14-inch hard disk drives such as the IBM 3380.
 The 3380 had an average access time of 16 ms and was the first hard drive to get past the 1 GB barrier in 1980.
 The 3000 series used linear voice coil actuators with closed-loop servo controls which allowed faster and more precise data access.
 They also allowed higher storage capacities, having a smaller track density of 800 tracks per inch.

 Top/side view of an Atasi 3051 drive.

 In an advertisement in Personal Computing in September 1982 for the 3000 series Gibeau states:"In the push for high capacity 5 1/4-inch disk drives, manufacturers often overlook the requirement for low access time," said Gibeau.
 "The combination of high capacity and fast access, achieved in the Atasi products, is vital to the new generation of multi-user, multi-tasking computer systems.
 It brings such applications as local area networking and computer graphics more within reach of small-business computer and office-automation equipment users."
-Atasi also used other marketing methods to help their drives stand out such as offering the "Atasi White Paper".
-These were brochures discussing shock/vibration and temperature effects on hard disk drives and how Atasi drives mitigate those problems in their closed-loop designs.
+Atasi also used other marketing methods to help its drives stand out such as offering the "Atasi White Paper".
+These were brochures discussing shock/vibration and temperature effects on hard disk drives and how Atasi drives mitigate those problems in its closed-loop designs.

 Failed acquisition by Seagate

-In October 1983, Seagate Technology announced their intent to acquire Atasi through the offer of a stock swap worth $131.4 million (7.2 million shares of Seagate worth $18.25 each, at the time).
+In October 1983, Seagate Technology announced its intent to acquire Atasi through the offer of a stock swap worth $131.4 million (7.2 million shares of Seagate worth $18.25 each, at the time).
 Seagate's primary reason for acquiring Atasi was to obtain the rights to the lucrative patents for Atasi's closed-loop voice coil technology.
 Only a month later the deal was called off, with insiders surmising that neither companies stood to benefit fiscally from merging.

 An Atasi 3065/3075 series HDD image from a magazine advertisement.